Skip to Content

 As children, Prodigy’s co-founders Alex Peters and Rohan Mahimker were passionate about video games.
 As engineering students at the University of Waterloo, they wondered how this passion could be harnessed to make learning as fun as possible.
 They also felt strongly that access to educational resources should be a right, not a privilege.
 This led to the creation of Prodigy and an approach focused on helping every student in the world love learning, while also safeguarding their data.

-Keep reading to learn how Alex and Rohan were able to grow Prodigy into the global leader in game-based learning, through an approach which ensures all in-game educational content remains free and accessible to ALL students in the safest way possible.
+Keep reading to learn how Alex and Rohan were able to grow Prodigy into the global leader in game-based learning, through an approach which ensures math and English in-game educational content remains free and accessible to students in the safest way possible.

 Why did you choose a freemium business model for Prodigy?